50+ Top Networking Interview Questions and Answers (2026)

 Higher bandwidth means more data can be sent and received faster and with fewer errors.

-Here are some of the most asked advanced networking Interview Questions with their answers.
+Here are some of the most asked advanced networking Interview Questions and answers for Expereinced Candidates:

 The network is the communication between two nodes that are interconnected by each other to share resources and data.
 But when we think about acknowledgment in between two-way communications there were several issues are raised, in that network needs to utilize a lot of bandwidth, and there again needed solutions for the same.